 Through this program, the Bank administers technical assistance grants from EPA to support communities in the development of water and wastewater projects that have been prioritized by EPA to receive a BEIF grant for their implementation.

 This Program is a collaborative effort of the United States and Mexico to improve the environment and protect the health of people living within 100 km of their shared border.
 To support the U.S. Environmental Protection Agency (EPA) and the Mexican Ministry of Environment and Natural Resources (SEMARNAT) in this endeavor, NADB provides logistical and administrative services with respect to identifying, contracting and managing projects and workshops funded by EPA under the program.

-The North American Development Bank (NADB) is pleased to announce a Request for Proposals (RFP) for projects in the Arizona/Sonora and California/Baja California border region.
-The projects selected under this RFP will meet the goals and objectives of the Border 2020 U.S.-Mexico Environmental Program, whose mission is to protect the environment and public health in the U.S.-Mexico border region.
+The North American Development Bank (NADB) is pleased to announce a Request for Proposals (RFP) for projects in the New Mexico-Texas-Chihuahua and Texas-Coahuila-Nuevo Leon-Tamaulipas border regions.
+The projects selected under this RFP will meet the goals and objectives of the Border 2020 U.S.-Mexico Environmental Program, which was established with the mission to protect the environment and public health in the U.S.-Mexico border region.

 The RFP application period will open on September 30, 2019 and close on November 18, 2019.
 For more information, click on the following link: